Favourites

 (1955, Ford & LeRoy)

-(1954).
+It is fascinating to compare this film with The Caine Mutiny (1954).
 Both have malevolent Captains, but Caine suggests that bad leaders can still be decent men, and that ultimately The System Is Alright.
 No such thing with M-R, whose James Cagney is hopelessly rotten, as is the bureaucratic apparatus which nurtures him and destroys Henry Fonda.
 Aside from its political undertones, the film is also plain fun — cowardly Jack Lemon going out of his way to avoid Cagney; William Powell at his laconic best

 Mr Robot (TV Series)

-(2015–19, Esmail et.al.)
+(2015–9, Esmail et.al.)

-plot–device.
+The first time I tried to watch the Season One I gave up in disgust because of the contrived he's mentally ill and imagining this plot–device.
 But a couple of years later I tried again and was hooked.
 For alongside the drug–abuse, hacking and DDoS attacks, it's also a devastating critique of big–tech, banking, Chinese–ascendancy and late–stage capitalism.
-I have become such a fan that whenever I go to an Apple Store, I usually make a point by wearing my Fsociety
+I have become such a fan that whenever I go to an Apple Store, I usually wear my Fsociety t–shirt as an in–joke.
+Once a store employee recognised the reference and greeted me with Welcome to Evil Corp !

 My Fair Lady